Welcome! I am in my twelfth year as a faculty member in the Mathematics Department at HCC on the Dale Mabry Campus.

 All course materials (formula sheets, class notes, class lecture videos, etc.) for students who are enrolled in my courses can be accessed through MyHCC: http://hcc.instructure.com

 Saving animals is very important to me.
 My husband and I have four special-needs dogs: 2 shih tzu's (Molly and Tilly), 1 albino Pekingese (Buster), and 1 Yorkie mix (Rudy).
 Molly had to have one eye removed due to painful glaucoma.
 Tilly couldn't get adopted because she tried to bite everyone (though she is doing much better with that now!).
-Buster was thrown from a moving car when his owners decided they didn't want him anymore; he has a bad back leg and is deaf.
-Rudy is the healthiest of the group; he just has limited sight in one eye, moderately impaired hearing, and recently started suffering from a collapsed trachea, which is a common problem in Yorkies.
+Buster was thrown from a moving car when his owners decided they didn't want him anymore; he has a bad spine and back leg, and he is deaf.
+Rudy has limited sight in one eye, moderately impaired hearing, and recently started suffering from a collapsed trachea, which is a common problem in Yorkies.

 When getting a pet, please consider adopting from a shelter or animal rescue organization.
 And have your pet spayed or neutered (it extends their lives up to 3 years)!
 Keep in mind: